-“Higher interest rates mean the cost of using credit is more expensive, as consumers will pay more in interest — impacting those with subprime credit, who often carry a balance more than others,” says Katie Bossler, quality assurance specialist at GreenPath Financial Wellness, a nonprofit credit counseling service.
+“Higher interest rates mean the cost of using credit is more expensive, as consumers will pay more in interest — impacting those with subprime credit, who often carry a balance, more than others,” says Katie Bossler, quality assurance specialist at GreenPath Financial Wellness, a nonprofit credit counseling service.

-Credit scores go from a low of 300 to a high of 850, with anything below 670 considered a bad credit score.
-The Consumer Financial Protection Bureau defines a subprime credit score as ranging from 580 to 619.
+People with low credit scores tend to be charged some of the highest APRs.
+FICO credit scores range from a low of 300 to a high of 850, with anything below 670 considered a poor credit score.
+The Consumer Financial Protection Bureau (CFPB) defines a subprime credit score as anything below 619.

 Good news and bad news for subprime borrowers

-McClary adds that for a subprime cardholder, an APR hike in the wake of the Fed’s move might be aggravated if the cardholder has recently made late payments or has maxed out their credit limit.
+McClary adds that for a subprime cardholder, an APR hike might be aggravated if the cardholder has recently made late payments or maxed out their credit limit.
 Both of those circumstances could lead to a card issuer raising your APR.
-The effect of these soaring interest charges on subprime consumers is likely much greater than it is for consumers with higher credit scores.
+The effect of these soaring interest charges on subprime consumers will likely be much greater than the impact for consumers with higher credit scores.

 Landscape for subprime general-use credit cards